craftercms/docs/source/by-role/developer/common/content-modeling/content-type-component.rst

 We will look at a controller that allows us to display the latest article entries in the sidebar of our project.

 There are two ways to bind a script/controller to a page/component.
-The first way, as we have seen in the previous section :ref:`newIa-content-type-page` is to put the script under Scripts->Pages or Scripts->Components, and name the script after the page or component type.
+The first way, as we have seen in the previous section :ref:`content-type-page` is to put the script under Scripts->Pages or Scripts->Components, and name the script after the page or component type.
 We'll show the other way how to bind a script to a page/component in this section, by adding an item selector to the model with a corresponding data source **Shared Content** named ``scripts``.
 When we were looking at the model for our content type template (articles-widget), you may have noticed that there is an item selector named **Controllers** with a corresponding data source shared content named **Scripts**, we are now going to look at a script that can be used by the item selector of our content type.

 To create a new controller, open the **Sidebar** menu and navigate to the **Scripts** folder.
 Click on the **Scripts** folder then **scripts**.
 Right click on the folder **components**, then select **Create Controller**